 How Does CoinOut Work?

-Getting started with CoinOut is pretty simple, and there’s really 3 steps to start using this app.
+Overall, there’s only 3 steps to start using this app:

 1. Download & Signup

-CoinOut will text you a verification code, and there’s no way to bypass this.
+CoinOut then texts you a verification code, and there’s no way to bypass this.
 I don’t recommend trying to use VOIP phones or anything sketchy since your account might just get banned down the line.